Putting Together Your Down Payment

 Tighten your belt and save.
 Look for ways you can trim your monthly expenditures to save toward a down payment.
 There are bank programs through which a specific portion of your take-home pay is automatically transferred into savings every pay period.
 Some effective strategies to put together funds include moving into a residence that is less expensive, and skipping a year's vacation.

 Sell things you do not really need and get a part-time job.
-Perhaps you can get an additional job and build up your earnings.
+Perhaps you can get an additional job and build up your savings.
 You can also get creative about the things you can put up for sale.
 Maybe you own desirable items you can sell on an online auction, or quality household items for a garage or tag sale.
 You can also look into what any investments you own may sell for.

 Borrow from your retirement funds.
 Explore the details of your particular plan.
 It is possible to borrow money from a 401(k) plan for a down payment or get a withdrawal from an IRA.
 Make sure you understand about any penalties (if any), the way this may affect on your taxes, and repayment terms.